JohanNorberg/zero_ecs/README.md

 }
 ```

-The problem with that code, I think, (needs to be confirmed through benchmarks), is that ist is slow.
+The problem with that code, I think, (needs to be confirmed through benchmarks), is that it is slow.
 An alternative is to iterate using index instead, only retrieving what we need, and this way avoiding borrowing multiple references.

 Here we
  - Start by iterating through all companions using index.